WalkwithTrees.com

 Visualise a light airy wood, a spring/summer wood filled with beautiful flowers that is open and inviting.
 It may have streams, springs or even waterfalls.
 Remember you can still connect with the feeling of summer in the depths of winter.
 Get a sense of the centre of the wood where you will find a birch tree.
 As you approach the tree notice its silvery bark and light green triangular leaves.
 Take in any scents and tune in to how the ground and the air feel around you.

 Sit for a while with the Birch absorbing a gentle stillness.
-Nature can be tentative yet tenacious, gentle yet strong, unfolding many delights slowly breaking the cold spell of winter as well as bringing it on.
+Nature can be tentative yet tenacious, gentle yet strong, many delights unfold which slowly break the cold spell of winter as well as bringing it on.
 Meditate on the vital qualities of gentleness and kindness, nurture and sweetness.
 Feel the embrace of the soft aspects of Mother Nature.

 -meditate-